-Wal-Mart Stores Inc. (NYSE:WMTC), in May sued Visa saying the company’s policy requiring merchants to allow customers to use their signature instead of a PIN leads to fraud and higher costs for Wal-Mart.
+Wal-Mart Stores Inc. (NYSE:WMTB), in May sued Visa saying the company’s policy requiring merchants to allow customers to use their signature instead of a PIN leads to fraud and higher costs for Wal-Mart.

 In addition, as noted above, signature transactions are routed over Visa’s debit network and result in higher fees levied against Wal-Mart – even when fraud is not committed.
 In the lawsuit, Wal-Mart argued that 91% of fraudulent purchases are done with signatures.

 More companies are expected to follow suit along with Home Depot and Wal-Mart in the future.

 Meanwhile, as the court battles rage on, several stocks have been mentioned as potential chip and pin winners – primarily due to their position in the chip card industry.

 Chipmaker NXP Semiconductors (NASDAQ:NXPIC) manufactures credit card chips. specialized chips for credit cards.
 According to analyst Vijay Rakesh, “With around 80% share of contact-less EMV cards worldwide, NXP should be a beneficiary of a potential 2014-15 EMV wave in the U.S.”

 NXP this week said it would sell its standard products division to a Chinese private-equity consortium, a move that could reduce debt and raise the company’s credit ratings.

 Although NXPI makes the chips, VeriFone Systems Inc. (:PAYN/A) creates point-of-sale payment devices and markets security and encryption software.
 The company works with 70% of the top 1,000 retailers in America and 83% of the top 200.

 Some analysts believe VeriFone looks undervalued under $20, making it a bargain – assuming most of the concerns including execution in emerging markets are addressed.